Are you introverted or extroverted?

 What’s an Ambivert

-An ambivert is an individual with qualities and traits of both introversion and extroversion.
+An ambivert is an individual with the traits of both introversion and extroversion.

 Basically, an ambivert is in the middle of the extroversion continuum.

-Carl Jung was one of the first to discuss about that “middle” of the road between introversion and extraversion.
+Carl Jung was one of the first to discuss the “middle” of the road between introversion and extraversion.

 And albeit Jung didn’t use the exact word “ambivert”, he said that ambiverts account for the majority of the population.